 Research group - Helen Kaipe

-- Effects of decidual stromal cells on monocyte/macrophage differentiation
+- Effects of decidual stromal cells on monocyte/macrophage differentiation and T cell function

 Research group leader Helen Kaipe

 - Multicolor flow cytometry

 - Cell culture

 - Migration assays

 - Cell separation from tissues

 - Fluorescence microscopy

 The Swedish Research Council, The Swedish Cancer Foundation, The Foundation for Childhood Cancer, The Cancer Foundation in Stockholm, Stockholm County